ExtendRealityLtd/VRTK.Tutorials.VRBowling/Documentation/Tutorials/MakingAVRBowlingGame/README.md

 ### Step 12

-We need to add the Tilia Interations package to our project, which will give us the ability to add Interactors to our VR controllers.
+We need to add the Tilia Interactions package to our project, which will give us the ability to add Interactors to our VR controllers.
 An interactor lets us touch and grab special interactable GameObjects that we can define in our scene, but for now let's just set up our Interactors by following the [Adding An Interactor] how-to guide.

 It uses the Simulated CameraRig controls in the [Adding An Interactor] guide, but for our project we will update this to use our VR controller mappings we introduced in step 11.